-Map of the diocese of Mirepoix south, engraving on laid paper, 1781, Aldring Sculp.
-Bourgoin Scrip.
-Scale of ten thousand toises.
-Paper in good condition; note a slight tear on the left edge, a tear in the upper left corner, a trace of humidity on the upper edge.
+Map of the diocese of Comminges Nord, engraving on laid paper, 1781.
+Paper in very good condition; note a slight tear on the left edge.
 Trace of a fold in the middle.
 Plate in excellent condition, perfectly legible.
-Stamped in ink on the back of the publishing company "Munificentia regis optimi.
+Stamped in ink on the front of the publishing company "Munificentia regis optimi.
 Cives L. Confec" ("By the munificence of the best of kings.
 Made by 50 of his subjects.").
-The northern part is in my possession, for sale on my gallery.
-Document of historical value!
-Sheet 100x68, plate 64x43.
-"The maps mentioned above are part of the first large Map of France, entirely surveyed on the ground from operations which develop the general triangulation recently completed.
-The
+The southern part is in my possession, for sale on my gallery.
+Sheet 100x68, plate 98x41"The maps mentioned above are part of the first large Map of France, entirely surveyed on the ground from operations which develop the general triangulation recently completed.
+The project to establish a general triangulation of the French territory was first undertaken by a team formed around Jean-Dominique Cassini